chevereto/v4-docs/application/installing/installation.md

 # 📦 Installation

-💡 Our Docker and VPS provisioning comes all-included.
-No need to worry about any system layer dependency and we also provide **active support** for those.
+✅ Our Docker and VPS provisioning comes all-included.
+No need to worry about any system layer dependency and we provide **active support** for those.

 ::: tip Runs anywhere (*)
-Chevereto runs on any compatible system but keep in mind: **Our software support doesn't include third-party provisioning systems**.
+Chevereto runs on any compatible system but keep in mind: 💡 **Our software support doesn't include third-party provisioning systems**.
 Paid extra support will be required to address these issues.
 :::

 ## Using VPS